redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

    // Dec 31st, 2199
    constexpr Date maximum_date() noexcept;

-   // Parse a date
+   // Parse a string representation of date
+   // It will detect seperator character '/' or '-'.
+   // The formats acceptable are yyyy/mm/dd, dd/mm/yyyy, yyyy-mm-dd, or dd-mm-yyyy
+   // No exceptions thrown
    // Returns true on success
    bool parse_date(const char *s, Date *d) noexcept;

    // We need to ensure that 0 is not a valid date as this